Updated April 26, 2025

 To conduct a comprehensive penetration test, several key components must be considered.
 These include:

-Scoping is a critical step in penetration testing as it helps define the objectives of the test and ensures that the test remains within the boundaries defined by the organization.
-It involves determining the systems, applications, and networks that will be included in the test, as well as any specific areas of focus.
+Scoping is a critical step in penetration testing.
+It helps define the test’s objectives and ensures that it remains within the organization’s boundaries.
+It involves determining the systems, applications, and networks that will be included in the test and any specific areas of focus.

 Reconnaissance is the process of gathering information about the target network to identify potential vulnerabilities and entry points.
 This can involve conducting open-source intelligence (OSINT) research, which involves collecting publicly available information about the organization, its employees, and its infrastructure.
 Network scanning is also commonly used to identify active hosts, open ports, and potential vulnerabilities.